Galle: Governance

 The Galle Municipal Council governs the City of Galle, established under the Municipalities Ordinance of 1865.
 It was at the time, only the third municipal council in the country.
 The first mayor of the city, Wijeyananda Dahanayake, was appointed in 1939; he later became the fifth Prime Minister of Ceylon.

 The last appointed mayor was Methsiri De Silva, who served from 2009 to 2016.
 The mayoral system has been dissolved the Galle administration, with the city presently administered by a commissioner.
 The main vision of the city is "Building of moderate city through the supply of relatively increased utility services to the citizens who pay taxes to the Galle Municipal Council".
 The other vision is to brand Galle as "Green City-Green Galle" to create and promote Galle as one of Sri Lanka's cool and healthy coastal cities with a clean green canopy.

 Demographics

-Galle is a sizeable city by Sri Lankan standards, and has a population of 101,749, the majority of whom are of Sinhalese ethnicity, with a large population of Sri Lankan Moor (Muslims), particularly in the fort area, who descend from Arab merchants that settled in the ancient port of Galle and married Sinhalese and Sri Lankan Tamil women.
+Galle is a sizeable city by Sri Lankan standards, and has a population of 101,749, the majority of whom are of Sinhalese ethnicity, with a large population of Sri Lankan Moor (Muslims), particularly in the fort area, who descend from Arab merchants that settled in the ancient port of Galle and married Sinhalese women.
 Galle is also notable for its foreign population, both residents and owners of holiday homes.
+Religious composition in Galle DS division according to 2012 census is as follows Buddhist-66,840-65.69%,Islam-32,865-32.30%,Roman Catholic-898-0.88%,Hindu-724-0.71%,Other Christian-402-0.40%,Others-20-0.02%.